Ja Morant ready to rejoin Grizzlies, NBA suspension over

 Police in Colorado conducted their own investigation and concluded there was no reason to charge Morant with a crime after looking into the circumstances surrounding the video.

-Morant said in an ESPN interview on March 15 that the gun was not his and that he takes full responsibility for his actions.
+Morant said in an ESPN interview that the gun was not his and that he takes full responsibility for his actions.

 But the strip club incident wasn’t Morant’s first eyebrow-raising move.
 The Grizzlies had been talking with Morant about his off-court conduct even before the March 4 incident.